 How To Clean Your Makeup Brushes

-1. Run the bristles of your makeup brush under warm water.
-Make sure the bristles are saturated, but try to keep the rest of your brush dry.
-(If the part that holds the bristles in place gets wet, the bristles could start to loosen and fall out!)
+Run the bristles of your makeup brush under warm water, but try your best to keep the handle dry.
+(If the part that holds the bristles in place gets wet, the bristles may loosen or fall out.)

 Squirt a small amount of your brush cleanser of choice onto a silicone trivet.
 (There are silicone brush cleaning mitts that are designed for this purpose, but a silicone trivet works just as well and it’s likely cheaper too!)

 Place the wet bristles of your brush against the soapy trivet and gently swirl it around.
 Rinse the loosened makeup out of the brush as necessary, and add a bit more soap to the trivet if you need it.

 When the brush is good and clean, rinse it thoroughly under running water.
 Use a clean towel to squeeze any remaining water out of the bristles, then set the brush across the top of a cup and allow it to air dry for several hours.
 (Don’t let them dry brush side up in the cup.
 The moisture can seep down into the brush handle and weaken the glue.)

 Follow the steps above to wash your makeup brushes every two weeks.
 For brushes or sponges that you use to apply liquid makeup like concealer or foundation, washing those weekly will help you avoid product buildup.

 Keep in mind that makeup brushes don’t last forever.
 Keep an eye out for shedding, discoloration, or lingering smells, which should be taken as signs that it’s time to replace that brush!